VisionEval/VisionEval/README.md

  - **[VisionEval.org](https://github.com/VisionEval/VisionEval.org)**: Website repository.
 You can [create issues](https://github.com/VisionEval/VisionEval.org/issues) here for website-related change requests.

 See the [Repository Structure document](Repository-Structure.md) in this branch of VisionEval-Dev for more details.

+You are looking at the documentation branch of VisionEval-dev.
+To get the code, you need to check out either the "development" (VisionEval-dev) or the "master" branch (VisionEval or VisionEval-dev).